ctmrbio/stag-mwc/report/workflow.rst

     :alt: StaG mwc
     :align: center

-This is a report from an execution of `StaG-mwc`_, created by Snakemake.
+This is an automatic report from an execution of `StaG-mwc`_, created by Snakemake.
 Each subsection in the Results section contains brief descriptions of the output from workflow steps, and links to some of the output files.